How to perform Integration Testing in ASP.NET Core

 Adding Dependencies

-I have named my ASP.NET Core project as MyAppT and named the Class Library (.NET Core) project as IntegrationTestingProject.
+I have named my ASP.NET Core project as MyAppT and named the Class Library project as IntegrationTestingProject.

 What Integration Testing will test ?

-In my ASP.NET Core Project there is a RegisterControllerwhich performs CRUD operations (Create, Read, Update and Delete of records) to an In-Memory database.
-Here I will perform the integration testing for the Read & Create actions, there code is shown below.
+In my ASP.NET Core Project there is a RegisterController.cs file which performs CRUD operations (Create, Read, Update and Delete operations) to an In-Memory database.
+Here I will perform the integration testing for the Create, Read, Update & Delete actions.
+We will write enough test cases so that you can yourself write Integrations Test Cases under any situation.

 public async Task<IActionResult> Read()